The Lions earn respect in the toughest rugby environment of all - Rugby World

 For the Saracen, who had not enjoyed his most error-free of evenings, it was time to trust his technique, and at the top of his kicking range, send the ball inches over the crossbar to widespread pandemonium from the crowd, with two minutes 40 seconds left.
 15-15.

 There was still time for one last twist.
-From the resulting kick-off, Williams and Ken Owens, jumped skywards with Kieran Read – who else? – put pressure on the catchers.
+From the resulting kick-off, Williams and Ken Owens, jumped skywards to secure the ball with Kieran Read – who else? – putting pressure.
 The ball was spilt forward and appeared to hit Owens in an offside position.
-Romaine Poite signalled a penalty but Warburton questioned the decision, saying it was accidental.
+Romaine Poite signalled a penalty but Warburton, showing speed of thought, questioned the decision, saying it was accidental.
 After conferring with the TMO, George Ayoub, Poite downgraded it to award the All Blacks a scrum.
 With seconds left on the clock, CJ Stander and Williams clattered an All Black into touch five metres out and an exhausted Poite, blew for full-time.

-While it was the result nobody wanted – the last time a Lions Series was drawn was in 1955 against South Africa – as the players looked around, unsure whether to laugh, or cry, trying to pick out family members in the crowd, they traipsed around the Eden Park pitch, awaiting the rapidly assembled, shared trophy presentation, a ‘loser’ was hard to spot after a trio of games that had captured the imagination of rugby fans, from all over the world, let alone the countries involved.
+While it was the result nobody wanted – the last time a Lions Series was drawn was in 1955 against South Africa – as the players looked around, unsure whether to laugh, or cry, trying to pick out family members in the crowd, they traipsed around the Eden Park pitch, awaiting the rapidly assembled, shared trophy presentation, a ‘loser’ was hard to spot on both sides after a trio of Tests that had captured the imagination of rugby fans, from all over the world, let alone the nations involved.

-Indeed, to witness the camaraderie and respect between the two warring teams at the final whistle, was to showcase every value that makes rugby such a special game.
+Indeed, to witness the camaraderie and respect between the two warring teams at the final whistle, was to showcase every value that makes rugby so special.
 Honours shared, the Lions’ very concept vindicated.